jherforth/nativevillages/SMART_DOORS_UPDATE.md

 **Closed Door Timer:**
 ```
 1. Check if any friendly NPCs are within 2.5 blocks
+2. Check if 10 seconds have passed since last close (cooldown)
-2. If yes: open the door
+3. If yes to both: open the door
-3. Continue checking every second
+4. Continue checking every second
 ```

 **Open Door Timer:**
 ```
+1. Check if 10 seconds have passed since door opened (cooldown)
-1. Check if any friendly NPCs are still within 3.5 blocks
+2. Check if any friendly NPCs are still within 3.5 blocks
-2. If no NPCs found:
+3. If cooldown passed and no NPCs found:
    - Start countdown timer (3 seconds)
    - If still no NPCs after 3 seconds: close door
-3. If NPCs are found:
+4. If NPCs are found:
    - Reset countdown timer
-4. Continue checking every second
+5. Continue checking every second
 ```

 ### Door State Tracking
 - Uses node metadata to track `last_npc_time`
+- Uses node metadata to track `last_open_time`
+- Uses node metadata to track `last_close_time`
 - Only closes after no NPCs have been detected for the full delay period
-- Prevents doors from spam opening/closing
+- 10-second cooldown prevents rapid door cycling
+- Gives NPCs time to pass through doorways

 ## Benefits